 The course will have a focus on microfluidics and lab-on-a-chip technology in biomedical applications.
 We will mix lectures on clinical applications and describe state-of-the-art developments in the corresponding microfluidic settings.
 The lecture series will highlight how microfluidics and bioanalysis can be combined to create completely new opportunities for medical diagnostics and therapy.

-Guest lectures from the medical clinic will describe the standard methods for disease biomarker monitoring and outline the currently used miniaturised bioanalytical techniques in the health care system.
-This is matched with descriptions of fundamental technologies for handling fluids in micro scale and scaling effects as we miniaturized bioanalytical concepts to lab-on-a-chip systems.
+Guest lectures from the medical clinics will describe the standard methods for disease biomarker monitoring and outline the currently used miniaturised bioanalytical techniques in the health care system.
+This is matched with descriptions of fundamental technologies for handling fluids in micro scale and scaling effects as we present and discuss miniaturized bioanalytical concepts and lab-on-a-chip systems.

-Some of the topics in the course are: blood cell analysis, microarray technology, droplet microfluidics, acoustofluidics, point-of-care diagnostics, cell separation, immunoaffinity based analsysis and much more.
+Some of the topics in the course are: blood cell analysis, microarray technology, droplet microfluidics, acoustofluidics, point-of-care diagnostics, cell separation, immunoaffinity based analysis, organs-on-a-chip and much more.

 The course gives a hands-on experience of some of these techniques in the two lab exercises that are planned to be given in a Covid-risk approved format.